phboett/dual-communities/README.md

 ### Results Presented in Publication

-The code needed to produce the data to generate the plots in the paper can be found in [dual_communities/results](./dual_communities/results).
+The scripts found in   [dual_communities/results](./dual_communities/results) can be used to reproduce results presented in the publication.

+The scripts `paper_data` and `paper_plots` are meta scripts that collect data generation functions and plot functions, respectively.

 ## Data